 In the first column, we see the timeline.
 In the second column, number of local workgroups grow from 1 in the first measurement to about 27 thousands, stays for a while and then, grows to about 52 thousands.
 The computation time reaches 20 milliseconds in the sixth measurement.
 The meaningful performance of 3.5 TFLOPS is reported already in fifth measurement.
 Strange change can be seen after 200ms since the beginning of the measurements.
 Suddenly, the performance starts to raise from about 3.5 to about 6.7 TFLOPS.
 It is almost doubled at that point of time and stays about 6.7 TFLOPS until the end of the measurement process.
 Undoubtedly, the graphics card is switched after 200 ms to the higher performance level and higher power consumption.
 So, the real graphics card performance is not always seen immediately, but some time might be needed before highest performance level is reached.

-We can pass '-' followed by the number to command line to select particular device and compute queue.
+We can pass '-' followed by the number to the command line to select particular device and compute queue.
 For example, specifying -1 to command line will measure performance of integrated Intel GPU.

 We can combine both approaches and specify RTX to get two devices while the first one would be used unless we specify -2 to select the second one that uses different compute queue.